pranavjindal999/ng-boilerplate/README.md

-# ng-boilerplate
+﻿# Angular Boilerplate

-A simple boilerplate for angular 1.x app.
+A simple boilerplate for starting an angular app.
+Nothing fancy.